Quasilocal Smarr relation for an asymptotically flat spacetime: Einstein-Maxwell Theory

-Here the regularity condition is imposed at black hole event horizon for $A_{t}$ and a gauge is chosen for $A_{\phi}$ to be regular on the axis $\theta=0$ .
+Here the regularity condition is imposed so as to $A_{t} =0$ at black hole horizon and another gauge patch is glued for $A_{\phi}$ to be regular on the $\theta$-axis.
 The total electric or magnetic charge are computed from (\ref{eq:totalelecQ}) and (\ref{eq:totalmagenticQ}) respectively